 Tip: Manufacturers recommend cleaning the condenser coils in your fridge every 6 months to 1 year, but conditions can vary dramatically from house to house.
 If you have a lot of pet hair and light dust in your home, you should clean them more often.

-Step 2: Clean Your Fridge Gasket
+Clean Your Fridge Gasket

 The door seal (or gasket) accumulates a lot of grime which should be cleaned every 3 months or so to ensure that the door closes properly and the condition of the seal does not deteriorate.
 To clean the fridge gasket, you can either use a vinegar/water solution (1-part vinegar to 4-parts water) or a bleach/water solution (1-part bleach to 8-parts water).
 Use the solution with a wet sponge and toothbrush to clean the gasket, then lightly dry with paper towel.
 To keep the rubber supple, you can rub a small amount of lemon oil, mineral oil, or body lotion around the perimeter of the gasket.

-Step 3: Replace Your Water Filter
+Replace Your Water Filter and Air Filter